 While you should look at all the plugin's settings to see what interests you, if you want to create a WooCommerce video gallery, we definitely recommend that you configure these settings as a minimum:

-- Columns - make sure to include the short-description or the custom field that you added to hold your video.
+- Columns - make sure to include the summary or the custom field that you added to hold your video.
 And if you're planning to add quick view to your video gallery, then you should also add a quick-view column.
 Learn more about columns.

 - Add to cart column - configure how you want your add to cart button to function, including variations.